191 Lynch Creek Way

 This is exactly what it sounds like, as is the least expensive option.
 We develop the film, scan it in as a linearized Adobe DNG and send it to you with no further corrections.
 It will be up to you to spot the film for dust, adjust the exposure, rotate the image if needed, and do any other post processing tasks.
 You receive the full scanner resolution 32-bit floating point linearized DNG files of your film with all of Adobe Lightroom’s post processing power at your fingertips.
 This option is great for budget minded shooters that like to do their own post processing.

 The basic scan is a step up from the straight scan and is slightly more expensive.
-You get the basic scan, plus, we look at each frame at a reasonable enlargement level and spot it for the most obviously visible dust/fibers.
+You get the straight scan, plus, we look at each frame at a reasonable enlargement level and spot it for the most obviously visible dust/fibers.
 We also if needed, do a basic exposure correction, contrast index correction, image rotation, and if color film, white balance correction.
 This option is great for the shooters that shoot more film and need to receive reasonably clean and well exposed images that they can select images from to make prints or selectively tweak a handful of images for further processing.

-The premium scan is a step up from the straight scan.
+The premium scan is a step up from the basic scan.
 You get everything in the basic scan, plus, we look at each frame at a 2:1 enlargement level and spot all the visible dust/fibers.
 Additionally, the premium scan is where you can request any other post processing tasks (within reason) you would like us to do before delivering your scanned images to you.
 The premium scan is well suited for the shooter that needs to receive finished images that they can do a basic review of and either print or send on the their clients with little to no post processing done on their part.

 Straight and basic scans are delivered via a link to download the files to the email address supplied on the order form.
 With the premium scan option, you can request files be sent via Dropbox if you want them that way.